Nyanm/Saccharomyces-cerevisiae/README.md

    4. **Automatic upgrade (be in line with game version)**
-      Once you received your newest and hottest game, application will check "ext" number in ea3-config and upgrade itself.
+      Once you received your newest and hottest game, it will check "ext" number in ea3-config and upgrade itself.

 ### 2. Score checker function